EliasB8/100-days-of-code/log.md

 **Thoughts**: Sometimes you will get stuck, you will feel stupid but it is important to believe in yourself.
 If u blv in urself nobody can stop u.
 NOBODY

+### Day 7: June 10, Friday, 2020

+**Today's Progress**: Today I learned about git and some git commands on comand line I have also learned about npm package manager and node to configure lite-server and bootstrap.

+**Thoughts**: The command line is a great tool there is I LOVE IT!!